Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 You can filter traffic between subnets, VNets, and the internet using both:
 - **Network Security Groups** (NSGs) which are Azure resources which hold inbound and outbound rules to manage traffic ingress and egress **in or out of a subnet**.
 Create rules based on source or destionation IP, port, or protocol.
-- **Virtual Appliances** are dedicated VMs which run applications providing network functionality such as firewalls, packet inspection, optimisations, etc. To use such a device you will create routing rules which directs traffic to the device before before it is then forwarded to it's destination.
+- **Virtual Appliances** are dedicated VMs which run applications providing network functionality such as firewalls, packet inspection, optimisations, etc. To use such a device you will create routing rules which directs traffic to the device before it is then forwarded to its destination.

 ### Connect virtual networks

 **Virtual Network Peering** allows you to connect two VNets together and have them appear as one as far as traffic is concerned.
 Traffic between them is private, and traverses the `Microsoft backbone network`, not the internet.

-Vnets may be in in the same or different regions, allowing the creation of a global infrastructure.
+VNets may be in the same or different regions, allowing the creation of a global infrastructure.

 Control traffic routing within and between VNets by creating *User Defined Routes*.